Altinn/altinn-studio-docs/content/notifications/architecture/notifications/_index.en.md

 [Laget et bash script for å enkelt få til dette også](https://github.com/Altinn/altinn-notifications/blob/main/dbsetup.sh)

 ### Use case tests
-Use case tests are ru every 15 minutss through GitHub Actions.
+Use case tests are run every 15 minutss through GitHub Actions.
 The tests themselves are implemented in k6.
-The aim of the tests is to run through central functionality of the solution to ensure that it is running and available to our end users.
+The aim of the tests is to run through core functionality of the solution to ensure that it's available to our end users.

 ## Hosting